marcmajcher/stemprov-11ty/src/about/cv.md

 2010		Introductory Biology, The University of Texas

 ### Theatre Workshops
+2024		Guest Facilitator Theatre of the Oppressed for Trauma-Informed Care, Dell Medical School UT Austin
+2023		Guest Facilitator Theatre of the Oppressed for Gender-Affirming Care for Nursing Students, UT Austin
 2023		Building Community, Reclaiming STEM in the National Park Service, Virtual
 2023		ARTiculating SCIence, Texas A&M, College Station, Texas.